yanntrividic/idml-pandoc-reader/CONTRIBUTING.md

 * [ ] Add in the docs a reference to the logfile that is generated
 * [ ] Write better docs for the `--typography` option
 * [ ] Enhance customisation options of the `--typography` option (specify regex, presets? en/fr?)
-* [ ] Rewrite the correspondance mapping code as a Lua filter so that it is format agnostic for Pandoc, and allows this to be a true API for conversion personalization.
+* [x] Rewrite the correspondance mapping code as a Lua filter so that it is format agnostic for Pandoc, and allows this to be a true API for conversion personalization.
 (It mainly concerns the files `cut.py`, `map.py`, and `core.py`.
 Basically, what it would enable is easy schema mapping for going to a particular schema in any format (e.g. IDML) to any format (e.g. DOCX) for any person aware of semantic structuring.)

-### Issues to publish on jgm/pandoc
+### Issues to investigate and publish on @jgm/pandoc

 * [ ] Linebreaks in headers isn't supported with the AsciiDoc writer
 * [ ] ID attributes are not supported in headers with the AsciiDoc writer